sz2404/PUI2018_sz2404/README.md

 by Shenghao (Lavender) Zhang, NYU

-This repository has been created for submitted PUI Homeworks for semester Fall 2018.
+This repository has been created for submitting PUI Homeworks for semester Fall 2018.

 Thank you!